 Sw-PHI... and Sw-PHI with Perm... identifies the best reservoir and perhaps estimates permeability.
 Permeability here should be thought of as qualitative not quantitative.
 PHI denotes porosity.

-And here is the Sw-PHI with Perm... plot for the 3-Mineral PEF Eval plot below.
+And here is the Sw-PHI with Perm... plot for the Eval plot above.

-Note the data cluster bounded by 500 and 1,000 Ktimur permeability lines.
-They identify the better reservoir which generally has higher Rwa values.
+Note the data cluster bounded by the blue polygon and 50 to 200 Ktimur permeability lines.
+They identify the better reservoir which generally has higher Rwa values seen opposite the blue flags of Trk 1 Logs.
+This plot is very useful for selecting Porosity and Sw Net Pay cutoffs and for comparing evaluations well-to-well.

-Next comes a 3 Mineral Eval plot similar to the Jackson #1 Eval plot above that is derived from SAND.TXT.
+Next comes a 3-Mineral PEF Eval plot similar to the Jackson #1 Eval plot above that is derived from SAND.TXT.
 Here Vclay comes only from mineral 3 volume (RHOG=2.90 and U=6.5) from RHOmaa-Umaa plotted earlier.
+Be sure to check "Use mineral 3 volume for Vclay".
 Quartz and Calcite RHOG and U defaults are used.
+Rw=1.50.

 Here is the Quick Net Pay... summary for the Eval plot above.

-Next comes a 2-Mineral Eval plot generated from the CARB.LAS file with NPHI as the neutron log.
+Next comes a 2-Mineral Eval plot below generated from the CARB.LAS file with NPHI as the neutron log.
 CARB.LAS is a set of Schlumberger Platform Express (PEX) logs so NPOR, TNPH and NPHI neutrons are available in decimal limestone units (V/V).
 The CARB.LAS file was imported using import curve names for PEX.
 This LAS file contains many of the necessary variables such as Rm, Rmf etc. Rw=0.022 and Rmf=0.109 at reservoir temperature are used for this evaluation.
 The first two overrides are used starting with default values to depict SHALE and ANHYDRITE.
 The shale value was changed to 100 because porous zones with mudcake have high GR just below 100.
-Care should be taken when setting GR overrides so one does not eliminate porous, permeable carbonates.
+Care should be taken when setting GR overrides so one does not eliminate radioactive, porous, permeable carbonates - the Khoyle carbonate permeability indicator (Calculated Curve) can help.
 Both override porosity models are Constant=0.0.

-Note how SHALE and ANHYDRITE overrides above extend the 2-Mineral lithology model in Track V lithology.
+Note how CLAY and ANHYDRITE overrides above extend the 2-Mineral lithology model in the lithology track at the far right.

-The 3 Mineal Eval plot computes Anhydrite volumes above.
+The 3-Mineral PEF model above comes next.
+The Eval plot now computes Anhydrite volumes.
 RHOG=2.90 and U=15.0 are used in place of Quartz for ANHYDRITE.
-Defaults are used for LIME and DOLOMITE.
+Defaults are used for LIMESTONE and DOLOMITE.
+The ANHYDRITE override is not needed now while the CLAY override remains.

 Sw-PHI... and Sw-PHI with Perm... identifies the best reservoir and perhaps estimates permeability.
-Ktimur and Khoyle in the z-axis suggest some permeabilty is present.
+Ktimur and Khoyle in the Z-axis suggest some permeability is present.

 Next comes a Sand, Silt, Clay model with 3 mineral volumes calculated from RHOB and NPHI endpoints selected in the Density-Neutron Plot shown above in Section IV: Plots Menu.
 This is not a good example but we will use it.
 The Sand Silt Clay lithology mix exhibits a boomerang or banana pattern based on the 3 minerals.
 This model is designed to allow silt to be included as a reservoir which may result in more Net Pay.
 The model seems to move in the right direction with an additional 300,000 barrels of oil in place over the 1-Mineral (clean or shaly) shaly sand model evaluation made earlier.